 Leave Days: Interns receive 22 annual leave days with approval of the Training Director, in addition to Student Health holidays.
-CAPS staff and interns are asked to not take more than two consecutive annual leave days when the academic semester is in session, although flexibility is offered when possible.
+CAPS staff and interns are asked to not take more than seven scheduled leave days when the academic semester is in session, although flexibility is offered when possible.
 For more information, go to Annual Leave.

 Health Insurance: Individual health insurance is available to interns at the same rate as faculty and staff.
-Premiums are automatically deducted from paychecks if an intern enrolls in the health plan, and the individual premium cost for the mid-grade plan is $51/month.
+Premiums are automatically deducted from paychecks if an intern enrolls in the health plan, and the individual premium cost for the mid-grade plan is approximately $51/month.
 You will have the opportunity to complete enrollment for health insurance during your first few days of orientation.
-For additional information on health plan options and ways to earn cost-savings rewards, see UVa Health Plans.
+For additional information on health plan options and ways to earn cost savings rewards, see U.Va.
+Health Plans.

 Malpractice Insurance: Provided

 Professional Development Grant: Interns may utilize up to $280 for the purpose of attending conferences, workshops, and other professional activities, with approval of the Training Director.
-Also receive additional approved days off for professional development activities.
+They also receive additional approved days off for professional development activities.

-Drug Screening & Background Check: The University of Virginia has a vital interest in providing a safe environment for its students, patients, visitors, and employees.
-Pursuant to Federal and State law, the University conducts pre-placement drug screening of applicants selected to fill designated high-risk/safety-sensitive positions, including doctoral interns at UVa’s Student Health, CAPS Department.
+Drug Screening and Background Check: The University of Virginia has a vital interest in providing a safe environment for its students, patients, visitors, and employees.
+Pursuant to Federal and State law, the University conducts pre-placement drug screening of applicants selected to fill designated high-risk/safety-sensitive positions, including doctoral interns at U.Va.’s Student Health, CAPS Department.
 Internship positions further require a fingerprint-based criminal history check.
-Prior to start the internship, interns will be guided as to how to fill these requirements at UVa at no cost.
+Prior to starting the internship, interns will be guided as to how to fill these requirements at U.Va. at no cost.